Photography Blog Ideas for Your Photography Website

 What if you called your blog “The Guide to a Perfect Country Wedding” so now your blog has a name of its own that really appeals to any bride planning her country wedding.
 Yes, your blog is still on your company website, but its not called John Smith Photography Blog, it has an identity that connects with your visitors, it’s suddenly become a much more appealing blog.

 Now let’s take one more example, imagine you’re a food photographer, your ideal clients are chefs, restaurant owners, food producers, food magazines and foodies.
-Your current photography blog is called Sharon Brown Food Photographer Blog and you write blog posts based around the topics in photography you cover for your clients, so again its basically another newsletter-style blog.
-Remember these type of blog posts are only of any interest to the blog owner and the clients who were featured in the photography for the blog.
+Your current photography blog is called Sharon Brown Food Photographer Blog and you write blog posts based around the topics in photography you cover for your clients, so again it’s basically another newsletter-style blog.
+Remember these types of blog posts are only of any interest to the blog owner and the clients who were featured in the photography for the blog.

 What you need is to create a blog that really appeals to people in the food industry and people who have a real passion and love of food.
 How about calling your blog “The Photographers Good Food Larder”, filled with photos of seasonal dishes, local produce and the latest food trends.
-You could post ideas about seasonal produce to use in the kitchen, showcase the local food heroes from your area in a blog post, or write a weekly review style blog post about restaurants and pubs in your town serving wholesome good food.
+You could post ideas about seasonal produce to use in the kitchen, showcase the local food heroes from your area in a blog post, or write a weekly review-style blog post about restaurants and pubs in your town serving wholesome good food.

 Suddenly your blog has become of interest to countless people in the food industry.
 Your photos get more and more recognition and you slowly become the Go-To Photographer in your county for anyone needing food photos to promote their business.